Romano Prodi: Coalition's troubles

-After a Government meeting on 21 February, Romano Prodi tendered his resignation to the President Giorgio Napolitano, who cut short an official visit to Bologna in order to receive the Prime Minister.
+After a government meeting on 21 February, Romano Prodi tendered his resignation to the president, Giorgio Napolitano, who cut short an official visit to Bologna in order to receive the prime minister.
 Prodi's spokesman indicated that he would only agree to form a new Government "if, and only if, he is guaranteed the full support of all the parties in the majority from now on."
 On 22 February, centre-left coalition party leaders backed a non-negotiable list of twelve political conditions given by Prodi as conditions of his remaining in office.
 President Napolitano held talks with political leaders on 23 February to decide whether to confirm Prodi's Government, ask Prodi to form a new government or call fresh elections.

 Following these talks, on 24 February, President Napolitano asked Prodi to remain in office but to submit to a vote of confidence in both houses.
 On 28 February, the Senate voted to grant confidence to Prodi's Government.
 Though facing strong opposition from the centre-right coalition, the vote resulted in a 162–157 victory.
 Prodi then faced a vote of confidence in the lower house on 2 March, which he won as expected with a large majority of 342–198.

 On 14 October 2007, Prodi oversaw the merger of two main parties of the Italian centre-left, Democrats of the Left and Democracy is Freedom – The Daisy, creating the Democratic Party.
 Prodi himself led the merger of the two parties, which had been planned over a twelve-year period, and became the first President of the party.
 He announced his resignation from that post on 16 April 2008, two days after the Democratic Party's defeat in the general election.

 2008 crisis and resignation

 In early January 2008, Justice Minister and Union of Democrats for Europe's leader Clemente Mastella resigned after his wife Sandra Lonardo was put under house arrest for corruption charges.
-With three Senators, UDEUR was instrumental to ensure a narrow centre-left majority in the Italian Senate.
+With three Senators, UDEUR was instrumental in ensuring a narrow centre-left majority in the Italian Senate.

 After first promising to support the government, he later retracted this support, and his party followed, in part also due to pressure from the Vatican, for which the government's proposed laws in regards to registered partnerships of same-sex couples, and other liberal reforms were objectionable.
 Mastella also cited lack of solidarity from the majority parties after the arrest of his wife, and declared that his party would vote against the government bills since then.